ChromeRHack/Unenrollment-Toolkit/README.md

+# ALSO FUCKING REMEMBER TO REMOVE BEFORE PUBLISH API KEY FOR TESTING "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" Created testing account and api key for org and to test without having to public it
 # Things to Fix in chronological order.
 Top to bottom
 - ~murkmod-devmode.sh doesn't work cause image-patcher.sh doesn't work cause for some reason recovery image was like fuck this and dissapeared.
 Almost done fixing need to TEST to confirm~ WORKS
 Currently trying to speed up test time with recovery-download function.  continue debugging soon.